The Application State is used to communicate status, errors, and zero/empty states.

 …attributes

-Contextual Components
+Contextual components

 [A].Header

-errorCode string
+errorCode

-icon string
+string

-title string
+string

 [A].Body

-text string
+text

 [A].Footer